emk/rust-musl-builder/README.md

 - The standard `musl-libc` libraries.
 - OpenSSL, which is needed by many Rust applications.
 - `libpq`, which is needed for applications that use `diesel` with PostgreSQL.
-Note that this may be broken under Rust 1.21.0 and later (see https://github.com/emk/rust-musl-builder/issues/27).
 - `libz`, which is needed by `libpq`.
 - SQLite3.
 See [examples/using-diesel](./examples/using-diesel/).